AaronDavidSchneider/chemcomp_wiki/Home.md

 - Gas accretion ([Machida et al. 2010](https://ui.adsabs.harvard.edu/abs/2010MNRAS.405.1227M/abstract), [Bitsch et al. 2015](https://ui.adsabs.harvard.edu/abs/2015A%26A...582A.112B/abstract), [Bergez-Casalou et al. 2020](https://ui.adsabs.harvard.edu/abs/2020arXiv201000485B/abstract))

 The physical model is in depth explained in Schneider & Bitsch (2020).
-This wiki is only meant for explainations on the structure of `chemcomp`
+This wiki is only meant for explainations on the structure of `chemcomp`.